gblazquez/bowshockpy/docs/source/user_guide/usage.rst

 From the command-line using an input file
 ------------------------------------------

 The easiest way to use ``bowshockpy`` is using an input file that contains all the parameters of the model to be generated.
 This documentation provide four :doc:`examples of input files<../examples/examples_inputfile>`.
-Also, you can generate these examples of input file running ``bowshockpy`` with ``--print-example`` flag and specifying the number of the example you are interested in.
+Also, you can generate these examples of input file running ``bowshockpy`` with ``--print`` flag and specifying the example you are interested in.
 For example,

 .. code-block:: console

-  $ bowshockpy --print-example 1
+  $ bowshockpy --print example1.py

 will print example 1 to your working directory.
 Then, you can modify the parameters according to your scientific needs.
 See :doc:`parameters<inputparams>` for a description of the parameters.